parenthetical-e/bike2books/README.md

 The `bike2books` project provides a simple and meaningful metric of a neighborhood's bike-a-bility: _on average how long does it take to bike safely to your nearest library?_

-Libraries are often centrally located in their neighborhoods, they are familiar landmarks, and are used by a wide range of the community.
+- Libraries are often centrally located in their neighborhoods, they are familiar landmarks, and are used by a wide range of the community.
 If someone feels comfortable biking to their library, they should feel comfortable biking elsewhere in their neighborhood.
 At least that's the idea.

-This is not a complete measure of course.
+- This is not a complete measure of course.
 It may not be good metric for commuting, for example.
 That said, a metric like this might be helpful in San Diego developing a bike friendly brand.

+- `bike2books` may also be a useful metric in thinking about where to add bicycle infrastructure.
+The Bike Master Plan focus on both lager between neighborhood connections (which are important), and local 'choke points'.
+This tool provides one way to estimate those changes impact on a measure of overall bike-a-bility.

+- The idea I'm exploring is really that if people are to bike more, they should be comfortable biking near their homes.
+If this intuition in countered by exiting data, and citizen input, it would need revision or replacement.

 ---